heersoni1025/Fish-VS-Net-AI/README.md

 ## 🎥 Demo

-A demonstration gif is included in this repository showcasing the trained reinforcement learning agents.
+A demonstration video is included in this repository showcasing the trained reinforcement learning agents.

 The demo highlights: